 How to Maximize Your Day at Sea World (and stay sane):

 - Get there early: This is a no brainer, but I’m going to say it anyway.
-Sea World has a seasonal schedule (so check before you go!) but when we went (January) it didn’t open until 11.
+Sea World has a seasonal schedule (so check before you go!)

 I was folding laundry the other day when this idea came to me, and I have to admit, I’m pretty excited about it.
 Sometimes I put notes in my kids’ lunches, you know those fun joke cards flying around pinterest, just a simple “i love you”, encouragement, and occasionally a “challenge”.
 Like: find someone who looks sad and cheer them up.
 Just something to get them thinking not about themselves!
 As I was thinking about how to teach my kids service and gratitude, especially at this time of year when they are prone to be thinking only about what may or may not end up under that big tree, I thought about a daily lunch box challenge!… Read the rest